Code: ZTMBDAY2026 | Ends in 👇

 Average time to complete: 20 days

-Combined running total for all steps: 7 months!
+Combined running total for all steps to becoming an Ethical Hacker: Just 7 months!

 Not bad for a total career change right?

-Personally, I feel like this is one of the main benefits of the industry.
-You’re always learning something new and growing your skills while getting paid handsomely to do it.
+Personally, I feel like this is one of the main benefits of the industry because you’re always learning something new and growing your skills while getting paid handsomely to do it.

-Every single one of the courses that I’ve shared is included in the Zero To Mastery Academy.
-Once you join, you have access to all of them, and they’re always up to date with the latest information.
+Every single one of the courses that I’ve shared above is included in a Zero To Mastery Academy membership.
+So once you join, you have access to all of them, and they’re always up to date with the latest information.

-Not only that, but you have access to all me, my other students, and working cybersecurity professionals inside of our private community, so you can ask questions and get actual experienced feedback.
+Not only that, but you have access to our private Discord community where you can ask questions and chat with me, my other students, and working cybersecurity professionals:

-Make today the day you invested in yourself and your future.
-Become an Ethical Hacker... starting now!
+Make today the day you invested in yourself and your future, and become an Ethical Hacker today!

 More from Zero To Mastery